joaohenggeler/eternal-wanderer/Source/README.md

 * `require_approval`: enable to only publish recordings that have been manually approved using `approve.py`.

-* `flag_sensitive_snapshots`: enable to flag any posts whose snapshot contains sensitive content.
-Not supported when publishing on Tumblr.

 * `show_media_metadata`: enable to show the title and author metadata of a media snapshot in the post.

-* `reply_with_text_to_speech`: enable to add the text-to-speech recordings as a reply to the post.
+* `reply_with_text_to_speech`: enable to add the text-to-speech recording as a reply to the post.
 When publishing on Twitter, the recording may have to be split into multiple replies.
 Not supported when publishing on Tumblr.

 * `delete_files_after_upload`: enable to delete the recording file after being uploaded to all platforms.